mempler/mempler/README.md

 ## About Me

 Hey, I'm Robin, also known as Mempler.
-I'm a 21-year-old developer from Germany proficient in various programming languages.
+I'm a 21-year-old a rust developer @ [EDT](https://github.com/eon-com) from Germany, proficient in various programming languages.

 <!-- I'm currently seeking job opportunities, so feel free to reach out to me via email at [contact@mempler.de](mailto:contact@mempler.de)! -->